-Campbellsville University Post Office is located in the E Bruce Heilman Student Complex.
-Our hours are Monday thru Friday from 8:00 am to 5:00 pm (EST).
-Occasionally the Post Office may be closed from 2:30 pm until 3:15 pm to take outgoing mail to the Campbellsville United States Post Office.
+Campbellsville University Post Office is located in the E. Bruce Heilman Student Complex.
+Our hours are Monday thru Friday from 8 am to 5 pm, Eastern time.

 The mailroom staff would like to welcome you to Campbellsville University.
 Our office sells stamps and can help students with most postal needs.
 In addition to United States Postal Service, we offer FedEx Ground, FedEx Express and UPS services for students, faculty, and staff.
-At this time, we do not accept debit or credit cards.
 Please do not place outgoing mail in your student mailbox.
-Students can drop off outgoing mail at the mailroom window, or place it in the mail slots, which are located in the wall across from the Starbucks kiosk.
+Students can drop off outgoing mail at the mailroom window or place it in the mail slots, which are located in the wall across from the Starbucks kiosk.

 University mailboxes are free for students.
-However, if the mailbox holder loses the key there is a \$50.00 lock replacement fee charged to their student account.
+However, if the mailbox holder loses the key, there is a \$50.00 lock replacement fee that will be charged to their student account.
 Students will use the same mailbox each year and should not turn in their keys unless they will not be returning the following semester.
-Please turn in your mailbox keys at the mailroom if graduating, transferring, or withdrawing, failure to do so will result in lock replacement fees.
-To close your mailbox after normal business hours please use the following link https://tigernet.campbellsville.edu, click on the post office link, use the Post Office Change of Address Form and follow the directions to turn in the key.
+Please turn in your mailbox keys at the mailroom if graduating, transferring or withdrawing.
+Failure to do so will result in lock replacement fees.
+If you need to return your keys after normal business hours please use the envelopes provided at our service window.